How AI-ready is your team? Take our AI Readiness Assessment to find out how you score — now live.

 Developer-friendly, but a steeper climb for marketers

 Sanity is a solid, dev-friendly Contentful alternative.
-Technical teams praise its customization and real-time collaboration.
-Unfortunately, that also means non-technical users can feel left out.
-Marketers and content creators can struggle to manage content without support from developers.
+Technical teams praise its customization and real-time collaboration... but unfortunately, this tends to be limited to those teams alone.
+Marketers, content editors, and other non-technical users can feel left out.
+They may feel unable to properly manage content without support from developers.
 Teams that opt for Sanity will need to devote a lot of their energy to making this unhealthy codependency (opens in a new window) work.

 Conclusion: What’s the best Contentful alternative?